-Install private packages · Cloudflare Pages docs
+Install private packages

 Cloudflare Pages supports custom package registries, allowing you to include private dependencies in your application.
 While this walkthrough focuses specifically on npm, the Node package manager and registry, the same approach can be applied to other registry tools.

-You will be be adjusting the environment variables in our Pages project's settings.
+You will be be adjusting the environment variables in your Pages project’s Settings.
 An existing website can be modified at any time, but new projects can be initialized with these settings, too.
 Either way, altering the project settings will not be reflected until its next deployment.

 Registry Access Token